dlr-eoc/ukis-frontend-libraries/CONTRIBUTING.md

 A minimal reproduction allows us to quickly confirm a bug (or point out a coding problem) as well as confirm that we are fixing the right problem.

-We will be insisting on a minimal reproduction scenario in order to save maintainers time and ultimately be able to fix more bugs.
-Interestingly, from our experience, users often find coding problems themselves while preparing a minimal reproduction.
-We understand that sometimes it might be hard to extract essential bits of code from a larger codebase but we really need to isolate the problem before we can fix it.

-Unfortunately, we are not able to investigate / fix bugs without a minimal reproduction, so if we don't hear back from you, we are going to close an issue that doesn't have enough info to be reproduced.

 ### <a name="submit-pr"></a> Submitting a Pull Request (PR)
 Before you submit your Pull Request (PR) consider the following guidelines: